Luming-L/Project/git.md

 # configure
 `git config` will generate `.gitconfig` file that stores git settings.
 `.gitconfig` can be set at one or more of three different locations:
-- Global (`/localdisk/home/_s0000000_/.gitconfig` or ~/.config/git/config): the most common use, establishes for a particular user
+- Global (`/localdisk/home/_s0000000_/.gitconfig` or ~/.config/git/config): establishes for a particula user, the most common use
-- System (`/etc/.gitconfig`): rarely used, establishes for the entirety of the local system (all users on this computer\).
+- System (`/etc/.gitconfig`): rarely used, establishes for the entirety of the local system (all users on this computer).
+- Local (`/localdisk/home/_s0000000_/LectureExercises/.git/config`): at the repository level, establishes configuration options that only affect this repository.
+If this `.git/config` file was "committed", the settings contained within would impact all users that clone this repository, so be careful what you commit!

 ```bash
 # name and email address